compound-finance/quark/README.md

 ## Overview

 Quark is an Ethereum smart contract wallet system, designed to run custom code — termed Quark Operations — with each transaction.
-This functionality is achieved through Quark wallet's capability to execute code from a separate contract via a `callcode` or `delegatecall` operation.
+This functionality is achieved through Quark wallet's capability to execute code from a separate contract via a `delegatecall` operation.
 The system leverages _Code Jar_, using `CREATE2` to deploy EVM bytecode for efficient code re-use.
 Additionally, the _Quark Nonce Manager_ contract plays a pivotal role in managing nonces for each wallet operation.
 The system also includes a wallet factory for deterministic wallet creation and a suite of Core Scripts — audited, versatile contracts that form the foundation for complex Quark Operations such as multicalls and flash-loans.

 ## Contracts